How are Chicago references built and formatted?

 - Identify the source types you wish to reference.

-- Visit our course on referencing source in Chicago and find your source type.
+- Visit our reader on referencing source in Chicago and find your source type.

 - Study the number and type of reference elements which are required in that course.